 This program is a rigorous 2-year longitudinal program aimed at enhancing educational scholarship.
 Participants are expected to attend all sessions and work groups, in addition to work on individual research projects.

-In 2021, funding was secured to support 20% of scholars’ salaries to ensure they have the dedicated time to focus on their research/academic endeavors.
+In 2021, funding was secured to support 20% of scholars’ salaries (up to $100K/year) to ensure they have the dedicated time to focus on their research/academic endeavors.
 This dedicated time will result in an actual amendment to their employment agreement.
 Review program expectations here.Course Requirements

 The course requires each participant to complete a hypothesis-driven scholarly project by the end of the program.
 The initial months of the program are focused on developing your project topic and intervention.